akyriako/cloudtrace-exporter/README.md

 ## Deployment

 The project is coming with a `Makefile` that takes care of everything for you, from building (using [ko](https://ko.build/);
-neither Dockerfiles needed nor docker registries) to deployment on a Kubernetes cluster.
+neither a `Dockerfile` is needed nor docker registries to push the generated container images) to deployment on a Kubernetes cluster.
 Only thing you need, is to have a Kubernetes cluster in place, already employed with **Knative Serving & Eventing** artifacts.

 Before installing you need to define the values of cts_exporter environment variables in `deploy/manifests/cloudtrace-exporter-configmap.yaml` e.g: